mixpanel/docs/docs/Platform/Boards.md

 Note that adding an existing report always creates a [linked copy](https://help.mixpanel.com/hc/en-us/articles/4409841288724-Dashboards-FAQ#what-is-a-linked-report).

-# Arranging Board Content
+## Step 3: Arrange Board Content

-## A Row-Based System
+### A Row-Based System

-The new arranges content within rows.
+Content is arranged within rows.
 To add a card (either a report or text) to a row, click the "+" button that appears on the left of a row when you hover over that row.

 ![https://help.mixpanel.com/hc/article_attachments/7412576771860/Screen_Shot_2022-06-29_at_11.49.22_AM.png](https://help.mixpanel.com/hc/article_attachments/7412576771860/Screen_Shot_2022-06-29_at_11.49.22_AM.png)